marun790/Kubernaties/README.md

 * responsible for rools and update(tag- 'rollingUpdate' - specifing minimum number of avilability of the pod based on this destroying and creating of pod happends)

 * main thing is selector.matchLabels must be eqal to template.metadata.labels, the object pick the pod
+* to delete the pod we have to delete the deployment first, as we having 'type: RollingUpdate' deployment will do pod createion continuesly.
 * Comlplete Spec : https://github.com/marun790/k8s-guide/blob/master/deployment-sample.yml

 * Basic Spec:
 ```
 apiVersion: apps/v1